vapor-community/wallet/Sources/VaporWalletOrders/VaporWalletOrders.docc/GettingStarted.md

 ### Custom Implementation of OrdersService

-If you don't like the schema names provided by default, you can create your own models conforming to `OrderModel`, `DeviceModel`, `OrdersRegistrationModel` and `LogEntryModel` and instantiate the generic ``OrdersServiceCustom``, providing it your model types.
+If you don't like the schema names provided by default, you can create your own models conforming to `OrderModel`, `DeviceModel` and `OrdersRegistrationModel` and instantiate the generic ``OrdersServiceCustom``, providing it your model types.

 ```swift
 import Fluent